 Prior to joining Skill Capital, Scott was a Partner in Heidrick & Struggles’ New York office and responsible for building the same type of executive-led Merchant Bank and was a member of the Global Financial Services Practice.
 He was also responsible for middle market banking, private equity and real estate executive search.

 Before joining Heidrick & Struggles, Scott spent ten years as the Co-Founder and Director of Coady Diemar Partners, a 30 person, boutique investment bank focused on M&A and Capital Raising.
 Based on his success at Coady Diemar, he was honored as one of M&A Advisor's 40 under 40 M&A professionals in North America.
 Prior to this, Scott was a Banker at Donaldson Lufkin & Jenrette, Credit Suisse First Boston and Hambrecht & Quist.

 Scott received an MBA from both London Business School and Columbia Business School and a bachelor’s degree in both economics and finance and business management from Gettysburg College.
 He also graduated from the INSTEP economics program at Cambridge University.

-Scott is on the NY Board of the Association of Corporate Growth, a global organization focused on M&A deal makers (Bankers, PE professionals.
-Lawyers, Accountants etc.) and business leaders with 56 chapters and over 14,000 members located around the world.
-He is on the Board of Unison Advisors, an independent investment manager and registered investment advisor that specializes in valuation based multi-asset strategies and the Board of BluWave, a PE focused consulting advisory firm.
-Scott also lectures for M&A and Finance classes at both Columbia and Fordham Business School.
+Scott is on the NY Board of the Association of Corporate Growth, a global organization focused on M&A deal makers (bankers, private equity professionals, lawyers, accountants, etc.) and business leaders with 56 chapters and over 14,000 members located around the world.
+He is on the Board of Unison Advisors, an independent investment manager and registered investment advisor that specializes in valuation based multi-asset strategies and the Board of BluWave, a private equity-focused consulting advisory firm.
+Scott also lectures for M&A and finance classes at both Columbia and Fordham Business School.

 for more details on the work we do at lancor,